icyflame/cutouts/readme.md

 - Simple form with just two questions : Link and a Quote from the article that you want to remember
 - Both fields are compulsary, oft-times I forget what an article is about, a quote from the article would tell me why the article was good
-- Simple interface, as simple as it can get.
+- As simple as it can get.
 Nothing fancy.
 Vanilla bootstrap.
+Vanilla font awesome.
 - WIP

 ### Why?